SweetTrip

 12 Common Diabetic Foot Problems + Pictures

 Here are the 12 most common foot problems you should be concerned about if you have diabetes.
-Warning: foot problems in people with diabetes can be the signs of severe conditions and can lead to serious complications.
-Always ask for your doctor’s advice and proper diagnosis before taking any further steps.
+Warning: foot problems in people with diabetes can be a sign of severe conditions and lead to serious complications.
+Always ask for your doctor’s advice and proper diagnosis before taking further steps.

 Diabetic (Neuropathy) Foot Pain

-Diabetic foot pain is not a foot condition by itself but rather a symptom of Diabetic Neuropathy.
+Diabetic foot pain is not a foot condition but a symptom of Diabetic Neuropathy.
 Due to nerves being affected, your feet can become extremely sensitive to pain.
 The mere contact with the sheet in bed can be unbearable

 Diabetic Foot Ulcers

-Foot ulcers are open sores in the feet that won’t heal over a long period of time.
+Foot ulcers are open sores in the feet that won’t heal long.
 It generally comes from the breakdown of dry skin and looks like a red crater.
-Mostly found on the bottom or side of the feet, or even on top of a toe.
+Mostly found on the bottom or side of the feet or even on top of a toe.

-Warning: foot problems in people with diabetes can be the signs of severe conditions and can lead to serious complications.
-Always ask for your doctor’s advice and proper diagnosis before taking any further steps.
+Warning: foot problems in people with diabetes can be a sign of severe conditions and lead to serious complications.
+Always ask for your doctor’s advice and proper diagnosis before taking further steps.

 Diabetic foot ulcer picture